-2 For incidents that occur outside of the U.S. (e.g., study abroad programs), Illinois law will apply in determining a violation of this policy.
+&lt;sup>2 For incidents that occur outside of the U.S. (e.g., study abroad programs), Illinois law will apply in determininga violation of this policy.

-This includes, but is not limited to, the following actions (including when they are done via electronic means, methods or devices):
+This includes, but is not limited to, the following actions (including when they aredone via electronic means, methods or devices):

-- Sexual voyeurism or permitting others to witness or observe the sexual orintimate activity of another person without that person's consent: - Indecent or lewd exposure or inducing others to expose themselves when consentis not present3; - Recording any person engaged in sexual or intimate activity in a private spacewithout that person's consent; - Distributing sexual information, images, or recordings about another personwithout that person's consent; - Recruiting, harboring, transporting, providing, or obtaining another person for thepurpose of sexual exploitation; - Inducing incapacitation in another person with the intent to engage in sexual conduct, regardless of whether prohibited sexual conduct actually occurs. - d.
+- Sexual voyeurism or permitting others to witness or observe the sexual orintimate activity of another person without that person's consent; - Indecent or lewd exposure or inducing others to expose themselves when consentis not present; - Recording any person engaged in sexual or intimate activity in a private spacewithout that person's consent; - Distributing sexual information, images, or recordings about another personwithout that person's consent; - Recruiting, harboring, transporting, providing, or obtaining another person for thepurpose of sexual exploitation; - Inducing incapacitation in another person for the purpose of engaging in sexual conduct with someone who lacks capacity to consent, regardless of whether prohibited sexual conduct actually occurs. - d.
 Dating/Domestic Violence: Dating violence is any violence (including but not limited to emotional, physical, sexual, and financial abuse or threat of abuse) betweentwo people who are or have been in a social relationship of a romantic or intimate nature.
 The existence of such a relationship will depend on the length and type of the relationship and the frequency of interactions between the persons involved.

 Domestic violence is violence between two people who are or have been in an intimate or romantic relationship, who share a child in common, or who live or havelived together as spouses or intimate partners.
 Violence against any person by that person's caretaker or guardian (such as abuse against an elderly, young, or disabled person) may also be considered domestic violence.
-Examples of domestic violence include but are not limited to physical, emotional, sexual, and financial abuse or threat of abuse.
+Examples of domestic violence include but are not limited to physical, emotional, sexual, technological and economic abuse or threat of abuse.